What Is Predictive Maintenance?

 - Predictive Formulas: Predictive formulas identify trends to detect when a piece of equipment needs servicing, repairs, or a replacement.
 The formulas rely on predetermined algorithms that compare a machine’s current behavior against its expected behavior.
-Deviations are indicators of gradual deterioration and your maintenance team can make timely interventions to avoid equipment failure.
+Deviations are indicators of gradual deterioration, and your maintenance team can make timely interventions to avoid equipment failure.

 It’s worth mentioning that Computerized Maintenance Management Software (CMMS) also plays an important role in predictive maintenance.
-CMMS platforms facilitate easy access to historical asset information, which provide the starting point for predictive maintenance benchmarks.
+CMMS platforms facilitate easy access to historical asset information, which provides the starting point for predictive maintenance benchmarks.
 CMMS also generates alerts and work orders in addition to serving as a central organizational tool and facilitating data interpretation.

-Are There Any Drawbacks or Concerns With Predictive Maintenance?
+Are There Any Drawbacks or Concerns with Predictive Maintenance?

 - It’s Time-Consuming: One of the major drawbacks of PdM is the amount of time needed to assess and implement a maintenance schedule.
 It is a complex process that needs a thoroughly trained team to use the equipment and correctly interpret the data and analytics.

 - It’s Expensive: You will need to invest in maintenance tools and systems.
 This can be quite expensive, especially if the business is still growing.
 You will also incur training costs.
 While cloud-based technology has helped to reduce the costs, training is still quite high for most businesses.